dml-cth/deep-machine-learning/instructions/02_setting_up_azure.md

 You will always be interacting with your virtual machine in Azure's servers via a terminal, or terminal emulator.
 Hence, it's important to know [a few commands](http://www.informit.com/blogs/blog.aspx?uk=The-10-Most-Important-Linux-Commands) to be able to perform simple tasks (like changing directories, copying files, moving files, etc).

- You are advised to perform these steps early on in the course, in order to minimize the possibility of not having access to your machine
+ You are advised to perform these steps early on in the course, in order to minimize the possibility of not having access to your machine.